Markov chains revisited: Discrete-time chains II: the long-term behaviour

 \subsubsection{Overview of the chapter}

 We begin in Section~\ref{sec:entrance} by introducing entrance times and using them to (a) describe whether the chain is able to travel between two given states; and (b) define the \emph{closed communicating classes}: subsets of the state space that the chain, once inside, is unable to leave but is free to explore within.
-We then describe (Section~\ref{sec:rec}) the states that the chain will keep revisiting (the \emph{recurrent} states) and those the chain will eventually cease visiting (the \emph{transient} states).
+We then describe (Section~\ref{sec:rec}) the states that the chain will keep revisiting (the \emph{recurrent} states) and those that it not (the \emph{transient} states).
 Upon each visit to a recurrent state, the chain starts `afresh' in the sense that the segments of the chain's path delimited by the visits form an i.i.d. sequence.
 We prove this important \emph{regenerative property} of discrete-time chains in Section~\ref{sec:regen}.
-Combining the regenerative property with the law of large numbers, we find (Section~\ref{sec:empdist}) that the fraction of time-steps each path spends in any given state converges.
-Of course, for transient states the fraction converges to zero as the visits to the states eventually stop.
-For recurrent states, the limiting value may be zero---in which case the frequency of the visits degenerates to zero in time and the state is said to be \emph{null recurrent}---or non-zero---in which case the frequency remains bounded away from zero and the state is said to be \emph{positive recurrent}.
+Combining this property with the law of large numbers, we find (Section~\ref{sec:empdist}) that the fraction of time-steps each path spends in any given state settles down as the number of time-steps approaches infinity.
+Of course, for transient states the fraction converges to zero as the visits to these states eventually stop.
+For recurrent states, the limiting value may be zero---in which case the frequency of the visits degenerates to zero and the state is said to be \emph{null recurrent}---or non-zero---in which case the frequency remains bounded away from zero and the state is said to be \emph{positive recurrent}.
 As we will see, the average time it takes the chain to return to a recurrent state differentiates these two cases: it is infinite for null recurrent states and finite for positive recurrent ones.